Goaltending edge looms large for Rangers in Game 7 against Devils

 “We’ve played in a lot of them, unfortunately,” said Chris Kreider, who has been at this playoff drama for the Rangers since 2012.

-Shesterkin seems to be having fun with all this, in his own way.
+Shesterkin seems to be having fun with all of this, in his own way.

 “Go for it,” the coach said.
 “As long as they didn’t score, I was happy with it.”